Mon - Sun: 24 hours.

 Repetitive Strain Injury (RSI) Claim Time Limit

-As it can take some time for symptoms to become apparent, workplace RSI claims will typically have a 3-year time limit from the date your injuries were diagnosed by your doctor.
+As it can take some time for symptoms to become apparent, workplace RSI claims will typically have the same 3-year time limit, starting from the “date of knowledge” (the date you were diagnosed, or when you first became aware, or should reasonably have become aware) that your RSI was work-related.

 Industrial Illness Claim Time Limit

 Industrial illnesses or diseases are conditions caused by exposure to something dangerous in the workplace.
-Examples include industrial deafness typically caused by long-term exposure to loud noises or mesothelioma caused by exposure to asbestos in the workplace.
+Examples include industrial deafness, caused by long-term exposure to loud noises, or mesothelioma, caused by exposure to asbestos in the workplace.

-The effects of these conditions might take years to become apparent and you might not even be working for the employer any longer.
-However, claims might still be possible so long as you begin within 3-years of the date of diagnosis.
+The effects of these conditions might take years to become apparent, and you might not even be working for the employer any longer.
+However, claims might still be possible if you begin within 3 years of the date of knowledge.

 Fatal Accident At Work Claim Time Limit